 4. Climate

 Weather won’t really play a monumental role in deciding whether you want to visit Sydney or Melbourne first.
 Unlike the traditional cycle of four seasons, Australia experiences its summers between December and February, and winters from June to August.
-However, for those of you that enjoy certain climate conditions more than others, pay attention.
+However, for those of you who enjoy certain climate conditions more than others, pay attention.

 Sydney